jobs - display status of jobs in the current session

 - Indicates that the job was suspended by the SIGTTOU signal.

 The implementation may substitute the string Suspended in place of Stopped.
-If the job was terminated by a signal, the format of <state> is unspecified, but it will be visibly distinct from all of the other <state> formats shown here and will indicate the name or description of the signal causing the termination.
+If the job was terminated by a signal, the format of <state> is unspecified, but it shall be visibly distinct from all of the other <state> formats shown here and shall indicate the name or description of the signal causing the termination.

 - The associated command that was given to the shell.

-If the -l option is specified, a field containing the process group ID is inserted before the <state> field.
+If the -l option is specified, a field containing the process group ID shall be inserted before the <state> field.
 Also, more processes in a process group may be output on separate lines, using only the process ID and <command> fields.

 - Successful completion.